 Upper respiratory infections are very common in cats, especially kittens and shelter cats.
-These contagious infections, which cause runny noses and throat irritation, usually respond well to treatment, though some cats can become quite ill, though, and severe cases can progress to pneumonia.
+These contagious infections, which cause runny noses and throat irritation, usually respond well to treatment with antibiotics and supportive care.
+Some cats can become quite ill, though, and severe cases can progress to pneumonia.
 Vaccinations help protect cats from most respiratory illnesses and help lessen the severity of infections that do occur.

 What Is an Upper Respiratory Infection?

-The term upper respiratory infection actually describes a complex variety of diseases that can occur alone or in combination.
+The term upper respiratory infection describes a complex variety of diseases that can occur alone or in combination.
 Generally, all of these diseases produce a similar set of symptoms that mainly affect the upper respiratory tract (i.e. the nose and throat).

 The symptoms of upper respiratory infections in cats can vary in severity, but typically include any or all of the following: